parse-community/docs/_includes/ios/objects.md

 bigObject.saveInBackground()
 ```

-We do not recommend storing large pieces of binary data like images or documents on `%{ParseObject}`. `%{ParseObject}`s should not exceed 128 kilobytes in size.
-We recommend you use `%{ParseFile}`s to store images, documents, and other types of files.
-You can do so by instantiating a `%{ParseFile}` object and setting it on a field.
+We do not recommend storing large pieces of binary data like images or documents on `PFObject`. `PFObject`s should not exceed 128 kilobytes in size.
+We recommend you use `PFFile`s to store images, documents, and other types of files.
+You can do so by instantiating a `PFFile` object and setting it on a field.
 See [Files](#files) for more details.

 For more information about how Parse handles data, check out our documentation on [Data](#data).

 ## Subclasses

 Parse is designed to get you up and running as quickly as possible.
-You can access all of your data using the `%{ParseObject}` class and access any field with `objectForKey:` or the `[]` subscripting operator.
+You can access all of your data using the `PFObject` class and access any field with `objectForKey:` or the `[]` subscripting operator.
 In mature codebases, subclasses have many advantages, including terseness, extensibility, and support for autocomplete.
 Subclassing is completely optional, but can transform this code:

 ```objc
 PFObject *shield = [PFObject objectWithClassName:@"Armor"];